gymin97/OCR/README.md

 ### 1. preprocessing
 1. Data label convert to yolo label || Referenced [GitHub](https://github.com/ssaru/convert2Yolo)

-   - My data was downloaded from this [link](https://aihub.or.kr/aidata/30753), and I had to convert it because the annotation is different from yolo.
+   - My data was downloaded from this [link](https://aihub.or.kr/aidata/30753), and I had to convert it because the annotation is different from yolo format.
-   - In OCR, Object Detection model only needs to know the character location, but it also contains the code to create the name file used by yolo.
+   - In OCR, Object Detection model only needs to know the character location, but it also contains the code to create the name file used by yolo format.

-   -
+      See "con2 yolo (ai hub).ipynb" for label convert to yolo format.

 ### 2. Object Detection (yolov3)
 #### 0) Environment
  ```